 All together we obtained 599,760 high quality sequence reads that were then analyzed with BLAST to determine the chromosomal location of the insertions.
 In all there were 73,125 independent Tf1 integration events in unique positions of the S. pombe genome.
 The BLAST results of sequences from our first integration library identified 21,848 independent insertions in the experiment termed Hap_Mse_2.
 The insertions were broadly distributed across all three chromosomes.
 To examine the insertion data for preferences, all 21,848 insertion sites from the Hap_Mse_2 experiment were mapped relative to ORFs.
 The distance from the insertions to the closest ORF was determined.
 The integration from Hap_Mse_2 showed a clear preference for the first 500 nt upstream of ORFs.

-In the Hap_Mse_2 experiment, 76% of all the insertion events occurred in just 20% of the intergenic sequences.
+76% of all the insertion events occurred in just 20% of the intergenic sequences.
 This strong bias is a consequence of the integration preference for a specific set of promoters.
 One possibility was that Tf1 integrated into the promoters with the highest transcription activity.
 We tested this hypothesis but found no correlation between transcription and integration.
 In another effort to determine what distinguishes promoters that had high levels of insertions from the promoters that did not, we asked whether the genes associated with the targeted promoters contributed to specific classes of biological function.
 The results of the gene ontology analysis suggested that genes regulated by environmental stress were among the strongest targets of integration.
 To examine this further we sorted all the intergenic sequences from highest number of insertions to the lowest using the Hap_Mse_2 data.
 Using this order, the intergenic regions were placed into bins of 500 each.
 We then used published microarray data to tabulate how many of the intergenic regions in each bin contained promoters that are induced at least three-fold by conditions of stress.
 The bin containing the 500 intergenic regions with the most integration contained the highest number of genes induced by cadmium.
 The bins with successively lower amounts of integration contained fewer promoters that are induced by cadmium.
 This relationship indicates that integration has a preference for promoters that are induced by cadmium.
 Similar preferences were observed for genes induced when cells are treated with hydrogen peroxide or by heat.
 Particularly strong preferences for integration into promoters induced by MMS or sorbitol were observed for the first bin of 500 intergenic regions.
 The targeting of Tf1 to stress induced promoters represents a unique response that may function to specifically alter expression levels of stress response genes.
 Although there is no systematic data, integration of Tf1 into the promoter of ade6 and bub1 does stimulate transcription.

 The size and number of the integration experiments reported here resulted in reproducible measures of integration for each intergenic region and ORF in the S. pombe genome.
 The reproducibility of the integration activity of each intergenic and ORF sequence from experiment to experiment demonstrates that we have saturated the full set of insertion sites that are actively targeted by Tf1.
 To our knowledge, this is the first time such a profile of integration data has been assembled.